Protecting Your Timber Deck From Termites

 The flat must have a working kitchen with a refrigerator, an oven, a sink, storage units and countertops for food preparation.
 It can have a dishwasher, microwave, and dining area, but they aren’t essential.
 Though small, the kitchen should be practical; only then will it be approved for renting.
 Many of these can be done with DIY kitchens and furniture.

-Some space for inhabitants to lounge, watch television, read or maybe go about their hobbies is also crucial.
+Having some space for inhabitants to lounge, watch television, read, or maybe go about their hobbies is also crucial.
 It isn’t a granny flat if your granny cannot sit and relax!

 No living space can be accommodated if it doesn’t allow the tenants to sleep properly.
 Therefore, the flat should have enough space so people can sleep without feeling suffocated.
 The sleeping quarters can be a tiny bedroom or a wall-less area with a comfy bed.